 Daisy Doodles Darlings

 We have three different sponsorship levels to choose from.
 Daisy Doodles Darlings are at our mid-level of care, which is $50 a month.
-You will receive a tote bag and a monthly newsletter with this sponsorship choice.
 The seniors that fit into this category are starting to decline in health but are still mobile.
 They have a need for an increase in pain management to keep them going.
 Additional medications allow them more time at enjoying their senior years, pain free.
 Daisy Doodle is a wonderful role model for this category.

 Daisy and her Dane sister Kenna came from a Tennessee shelter.
 At 8 & 10 yr old senior Danes their thoughtless, cruel family dumped them at the shelter and walked away.
 No longer wanted.
 Kenna managed but Daisy was so tender hearted she gave up.
 She had lost all hope and was dying.
 WWSDS was called upon and we took both beautiful giants.
 That was one decision I am so thankful for.
 These girls were both amazing.
 Kenna passed away a year ago from a brain tumor but Daisy was with us for two years.